TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

 taito open client:test         # Open application GUI
 ```

+CI/CD deploys database migrations automatically, but not any data.
+You can manually deploy both database migrations and example data from `database/data/test.sql` with `taito init:test` or `taito init:test --clean`.
+You can also import data from any sql file with `taito db import:test FILE`.

 ### 5.5.
 Create production environment

 Configure domain name for prod environment in `taito-config.sh`.
 If you want to go with the default domain name, just copy the `taito_default_domain` to `taito_domain`.